wolfram-carbide/abhirathsharma.com/src/content/posts/intuitive-physics.md

 I like to think that the intuitive understanding of classical Newtonian physics is somewhat similar.
 Just by looking and feeling objects, we have a sense of how they will move, fall and behave.

-That's why all hell breaks lose when we switch to quantum physics when the intuitive understanding has to bow down to the might of mathematics.
+That's why all hell breaks lose when we switch to quantum physics and the intuitive understanding has to bow down to the might of mathematics.
+Quantum physics requires a completely different approach to solving problems - it is more abstract, and perhaps a bit more creative and mind boggling.
+You need to suspend your disbelief for a while, like in a movie, and really believe in those abstract dimensions and dualities.

+I bet Claire Dunphy would not be able to predict wavefunctions of an electron.
+Sigh!

 ![alt text](/images/posts/intuitive-physics/image-3.png)